alinmindroc/Zenburn-for-Terminator/README.md

 Zenburn-for-Terminator
 ======================

-Zenburn colorscheme for the Terminator terminal emulator
+Zenburn color scheme for the Terminator terminal emulator

 How to install: